-6.2 UC-BSL 2 Predictive Maintenance
+6.1 UC-BSL 2 Predictive Maintenance

-This use case has to do with the predictive maintenance of machines on the factory floor.
-An effective predictive maintenance system can minimise the cost machine downtime through better prediction of failure.
-It allows the factory to calculate the optimal time for replacing parts in terms of cost and downtime.
-The machines which require predictive maintenance most frequently in Boston Scientific are the laser/spot welders and blowers in the reflow ovens.
-There is currently no predictive maintenance mechanism for the reflow ovens in the factory.
+This use case focuses on the predictive maintenance of manufacturing machines on the factory floor.
+An effective predictive maintenance system can minimise the machine downtime through better prediction of failure, allowing the factory to calculate the optimal time for replacing parts in terms of cost and downtime.
+This will also prevent failures to occur while there is product inside the machine, thus preventing the loss of that product.
+The machines that require predictive maintenance most frequently, in Boston Scientific Clonmel, are the laser/spot welders and the blower fans in the reflow ovens.
+There is currently no predictive maintenance mechanism for the reflow ovens in the factory, only preventive maintenance.

-The predictive maintenance system proposed for the fan blower consists of key parameter measurements being displayed on the factory visualisation screen.
-The parameters are compared against pre-set limits.
-If the limits are exceeded an alarm is displayed on the visualisation screen.
+The predictive maintenance system proposed for the fan blowers consists of key parameter measurements being displayed on the factory visualisation screen.
+These parameters are compared against pre-set limits.
+If the limits are exceeded, an alarm is displayed on the visualisation screen.
 The process technician and technician supervisors are notified and decide whether to change the fan before resetting the alarm.